 Learn to compress and shock; you might save a life

-Everyone should learn how to apply cardiopulmonary resuscitation and how to use an automated external defibrillator.
-At least that’s what the Compress & Shock Foundation advocates.
+Knowing how to apply cardiopulmonary resuscitation (CPR) and use an automated external defibrillator (AED) saves lives, the Compress & Shock Foundation suggests.

-Compress & Shock, a national non-profit organization, trains local business and individuals on recognizing cardiac arrest and administering life-saving compressions and, if needed, AED shocks.
+Aurora BayCare Medical Center is teaming up with Compress & Shock, a national non-profit organization, to train local businesses and individuals on recognizing cardiac arrest and administering life-saving compressions and, if needed, AED shocks.

 “Time is a precious commodity when it comes to cardiac emergencies,” Zemple says.
 “We’re hopeful that by properly training more people within the community, we’ll be able to save more lives.”